-A: We saw them in Grindavik, ten minutes south of the Blue Lagoon.
+A: We saw them in Grindavik, just south of the Blue Lagoon.
 It was 8:30PM, & some guys in our B&B spotted them ~ so we grabbed our boots & ran out the door!
-We also saw a more aurora-type formation, like a huge, hovering green arc in the sky, rising over the mountains near our hotel in Selfoss.
-Again, the time was about 8:30PM.
-We stayed up to watch them, hoping they’d turn into the Northern Lights ~ but that night, they did not.
+We also saw a more aurora-type formation rising over the mountains in Selfoss.
+Again, it was about 8:30PM.
 Technically, you can see the Northern Lights just about anywhere in Iceland.
-I know people who’ve seen them in Keflavik, at the lighthouse by Gardur (a really popular spot for Northern Lights tours), at Kirkjufell Mountain, up north in Akureyri, & at the Blue Lagoon.
+I know people who’ve seen them in Keflavik, at the lighthouse by Gardur (a popular spot for Northern Lights tours), at Kirkjufell Mountain, in Akureyri, & at the Blue Lagoon.
 I even know people who’ve seen them in Reykjavik, when they were especially strong.
 It all depends on the weather & visibility that night.

 Q: How do you “find” the Northern Lights?

 A: Check the Aurora Borealis forecast for Iceland.
 Seriously!
 They “forecast” the Northern Lights, based on weather patterns, & rate your chances of seeing them every day.
 If the number is “5” or higher, you have a good chance of seeing the lights that night.
-Grab your warmest jacket & some hot cider, & prepare to camp out!
-It gets very chilly waiting for the lights outside ~ you may even want to bring a sleeping bag.
 Another, easier way of “finding” the Northern Lights is to request a “Northern Lights Wake-up Call” from your hotel.
 Many hotels offer this service ~ they literally call you & let you know if the lights are spotted that night!
-This is a heck of a lot easier than Option #1 : ) Also, the Northern Lights tend to be active for 1-2 nights, then inactive for 3-5 nights.
-So, if people report seeing them on Monday ~ there’s a good chance you’ll be able them again on Tuesday.

 Q: Is a “Northern Lights Tour” worth it?

 A: Ehhhhh….I heard mixed reviews on this.
 The problem is: tour guides can’t control the Northern Lights.
-I know many people who paid for tours, waited for hours, & never saw them.
-Then, what do you do?
+I know people who paid for tours, waited for hours, & never saw them.
+Then, what?
 You’re out $100, & no closer to seeing the lights.
 If you have a car, I’d suggest going it on your own.
-Talk to locals & ask where they’ve seen them, & check the Aurora Borealis forecast yourself.
+Talk to locals & ask where they’ve seen them.
+Check the Aurora Borealis forecast.
 Ask your hotel for a wake-up call.
-Exhaust these options before jumping into a tour.
+Exhaust these options before taking a tour.

 Q: What are the Northern Lights like?

-A: The best way I can describe them is: it looks like the sky is alive & dancing.
-The lights we saw were greenish, & they looked like two dragon’s heads coming together, then shape-shifting.
-They were wayyyyy high up in the sky, so even a camera on a tripod most likely wouldn’t have captured them.
-I was with two friends at the time, & we’d driven out to a deserted lighthouse near Grindavik.
-The whole experience was incredible, & with our heads craned up towards the night sky, we were in complete awe.
-It’s an experience that’s very hard to capture in words: you simply must see for yourself.
+A: It looks like the sky is alive & dancing.
+The lights we saw were green, & they looked like two dragon’s heads coming together, then shape-shifting.
+The whole experience was incredible, & is one that’s very hard to capture in words: you simply must see for yourself.

-Q: Will my IPhone capture the Northern Lights?
+Q: Will my phone’s camera capture the Northern Lights?

-A: Unless they’re SUPER bright ~ no. I tried taking pictures with my phone ~ but they came out like blurry green flashes.
+A: Unless they’re SUPER bright ~ no. I tried taking pictures with my phone ~ they just came out like blurry green flashes.
 My Go Pro didn’t work either.
 Bottom Line: if you want great Northern Lights shots, you’ll need a tripod & a “real” camera.
-Keep in mind: many of the jaw-dropping Northern Lights pictures you’ve seen on Instagram are heavily, heavily edited.
-The lights, in real life, are stunning ~ but many photographers have doctored the images to make them as dramatic as possible.
-Just something to keep in mind, with regard to managing your expectations on getting an amazing shot ~ especially if you don’t have pro gear.
+Read this article for exact instructions on how to get the best shot.

 Iceland Travel FAQ ~ Conclusions